10 Best Proposal Examples

 The flow and content of this proposal are strong, with one significant exception: the About Us section.

 Whether using software or your company’s template, present the client with the most important information first.
 Make it easy for the client to understand and see the value in your company's proposal.

-This document clearly outlines the process for implementing the proposed services.
-The financials are broken down so the client can understand unit, hourly, and subscription costs.
+This proposal clearly outlines the process and timeline for implementing the proposed services.
+The project is fully broken down so the client can understand all that they are getting for the price.

 Here, the Project Background sections clearly outline the work process for the client.
 Each task is clarified and seems to respond to the specifications of an RFP.
 Using client specifications to prepare a proposal makes it easier for the reader to understand how your solution directly solves their problem.
 This section is strong and should come just after the executive summary.

 Critique: The introductory summary should include more persuasive and specific language.
 As noted previously, the Introduction and Team sections should fall towards the end of the proposal.
 Always lead with the benefit to the client.
 It’s not about your business.
 The focus should be on how your business can help the client.

 Critique: It could be improved by shifting the language from general CRM best practices to how the company can specifically offer them based on this proposal.
 Again, the About Us section should come after the benefit-to-client details.